 Optimizely Content Management System (CMS) uses Microsoft SQL Server to store content and other information created in the system.
 CMS supports all database editions including SQL Azure.
 See the System requirements for Optimizely for specific versions of SQL Server that CMS supports.

 A database schema is a way to logically group objects such as tables, views and stored procedures, in the database.
-When you create a new site from the Visual Studio integration, it automatically creates the database with the Optimizely schema.
+When you create a new site from the Visual Studio integration, it automatically creates the database with the CMS schema.
 Each version of the database schema targets a specific version of the product.
 The following topics show how to deploy a database from development to production.